huggingface/transformers/docs/source/en/agents.md

 #### ReactAgent

-This is the go-to agent to solve reasoning tasks, since the ReAct framework makes it really efficient to think on the basis of its previous observations.
+This is the go-to agent to solve reasoning tasks, since the ReAct framework ([Yao et al., 2022](https://huggingface.co/papers/2210.03629)) makes it really efficient to think on the basis of its previous observations.

+We implement two versions of ReactAgent:
+- [`~ReactJSONAgent`] generates tool calls as a JSON in its output.
+- [`~ReactCodeAgent`] is a new type of ReactAgent that generates its tool calls as blobs of code, which works really well for LLMs that have strong coding performance.

 #### CodeAgent

-This class is the one to use when trying to execute multimodal tasks, since it natively handles different input and output types for its tools.
-It has a planning step, then generates python code to execute all actions at once.
+This agent has a planning step, then generates python code to execute all its actions at once.
+It natively handles different input and output types for its tools, thus it is the recommended choice for multimodal tasks.

 ##### Code execution?!